anthonykulis/cps176/introduction/CLASS_NOTES.md

   * Question - Explain binary.
 Also, besides bit and byte, there are two other popular number formats.
 Hint: Binary is a base 2 number and decimal is base 10.
 The two I am looking for are base 8 and base 16, but have common names.
 * RAM is *ordered*.
 This means we can access it logically from start to finish by supplying it an address.
   * For instance - if we are RAM that has 32bit words (8 Bytes), each address accessible with be in steps of 8 Bytes, e.g. 0x0000, 0x0008, ..., 0xFFFF
+* RAM is typically volatile.
+This means when it loses power it loses the instruction set loaded into it.

 #### Secondary Storage
+* Consider secondary storage to be your long term storage.
+* SSD, HDD, Flash, even the *cloud* can be secondary storage.

+#### Input Devices
+* A computer is useless to us unless it can take input from the outside world.
+* For general computing, the obvious keyboard and mouse are input devices.
+* Question - what are some other input devices you can think of?

+#### Output Devices
+* Again, the obvious monitor, speakers, printer are output devices.
+* Question - what are some other output devices?

 ### Software